FlynnVIN10/zeropointprotocol.ai/README.md

 For more information, see our Contributing Guidelines.

-## 📄 License
+## 📑 License & Access

-### **View-Only License - © 2025 Zeropoint Protocol, Inc., a Texas C Corporation with principal offices in Austin, TX.
-All Rights Reserved.**
+**© 2025 Zeropoint Protocol, Inc., a Texas C Corporation with principal offices in Austin, TX.
+All Rights Reserved.
+Domain: zeropointprotocol.ai, Contact: legal@zeropointprotocol.ai**

+### **View-Only License: Browse on GitHub Only**

 This software is provided for **VIEW-ONLY** purposes under a proprietary license.
 All rights are reserved by Zeropoint Protocol, Inc.

+**All other uses require signed license agreement.**

 ### **License Terms**